BogdanCatalin-Iacob/Food-Fiesta/README.md

 2. Attach the Postgres database:
     - In the Resources tab, under add-ons, type in Postgres and select the Heroku Postgres option.

-3. Prepare the environment and settings.py file:
+3. Prepare the env and __init__.py file:
     - In the Settings tab, click on Reveal Config Vars and copy the url next to DATABASE_URL.
     - In your GitPod workspace, create an env.py file in the main directory.
     - Add the DATABASE_URL value and your chosen SECRET_KEY value to the env.py file.
     - Add the SECRET_KEY value to the Config Vars in Heroku.
-    - Update the settings.py file to import the env file and add the SECRETKEY and DATABASE_URL file paths.
+    - Update the __init__.py file to import the env file and add the SECRETKEY and DATABASE_URL file paths..
-    - Update the Config Vars with the Cloudinary url, adding into the settings.py file also.
-    - In settings.py add the following sections:
+    - In env.py add the following (with values):
-        - Cloudinary to the INSTALLED_APPS list
+        - "IP"
+        - "PORT"
-        - STATICFILE_STORAGE
+        - "DEBUG"
-        - STATICFILES_DIRS
+        - "DEVELOPMENT"
-        - STATIC_ROOT
+        - "SECRET_KEY"
-        - MEDIA_URL
+        - "MONGO_URI"
-        - DEFAULT_FILE_STORAGE
+        - "MONGO_DBNAME"
-        - TEMPLATES_DIR
+        - "DB_URL"
-        - Update DIRS in TEMPLATES with TEMPLATES_DIR
+    - in Heroku config var add the same variable with values
-        - Update ALLOWED_HOSTS with ['app_name.heroku.com', 'localhost']

 4. Store Static and Media files in Cloudinary and Deploy to Heroku:
     - Create three directories in the main directory; media, storage, and templates.